-Where requested by the school, musical instruments, television and video equipment, Youth and Community and departmental office equipment are insured on the Fund on an all-risks basis.
+Where requested, schools' musical instruments, televisual and video equipment, Youth & Community equipment and office equipment are insured on the Fund on an 'All-Risks' basis.
 In addition schools can insure many other items if desired.

 In addition to the above there are many smaller risks which are self-insured including: